DNA RNA Translation: Fundamentals and Key Terms on the MCAT

 The main indicator of whether a protein will either continue translation in the cytosol or relocate to the rough ER is through a N-terminal signal sequence on the growing polypeptide.

-Differences in Translation Location
+Differences In Translation Location

 III.
 Bridge/Overlap